sai2828/mycv/README.md

-This is my personal website made with HTML, CSS and Bootstrap.
+This is my personal porfolio made with HTML, CSS and Bootstrap.